-- assessing the Group's financial statements and interim reports and the financial statements of central cooperative consolidated; - assessing the Corporate Governance Statement issued annually; - assessing major or exceptional transactions and the related management judgement and estimates.
+- assessing the Group's financial statements and interim reports and the financial statements of central cooperative consolidated; - assessing the Corporate Governance Statement issued annually; and - assessing major or exceptional transactions and the related management judgement and estimates.

-The President, Executive Chairman must ensure in accordance with the Cooperatives Act that the company's accounting is in compliance with applicable laws and treasury has been organised in a reliable manner.
-Responsibility for OP Financial Group's financial reporting rests with OP Cooperative's Finance and Treasury and Risk Management.
+The President, Group Executive Chairman must ensure in accordance with the Cooperatives Act that the company's accounting is in compliance with applicable laws and treasury has been organised in a reliable manner.
+The OP Cooperative Finance and Group Treasury function is in charge of OP Financial Group's financial reporting.